 Financial need and academic merit are given primary consideration in the awarding of financial aid to students.
 Also considered are the balance of funding levels between need-based and non-need based programs to reflect the needs of the UNF student population, the necessity for increasing current programs versus the need for new programs and assuring fiscal integrity.

-Need-based funds are distributed on a priority basis to students who apply after January 1 each year and who have a demonstrated financial need, as determined by a nationally recognized need-analysis system, and who complete all student aid application requirements.
+Need-based funds are distributed on a priority basis to students who apply by the established deadline each year and who have a demonstrated financial need, as determined by a nationally recognized need-analysis system, and who complete all student aid application requirements.
 The optimum financial aid package varies considerably due to student classification, family financial status, availability of funds and application date.

 Academic merit assistance is awarded to University of North Florida students according to their academic standing, achievement test scores or ability to contribute to the institution.